 Now the good news: Since 2016 you've been allowed to use a global Interrail pass for one journey in your home country to a border, airport or ferry port at the beginning of your trip and one return journey back home at the end.

-For example, if you lived in Dundee you could use the first day on your pass to go from Dundee to Edinburgh, Edinburgh to London, a Eurostar passholder journey from London to Brussels, then Brussels to Cologne, all on one pass day.
 But you couldn't travel Dundee to London on day 1, stay overnight, take Eurostar London to Brussels on day 2, then use your pass to return Brussels-London-Dundee at the end of your trip, as this would be 3 outbound/inbound days and you're limited to 2.
 Got it?

 Also for the record, it's not a problem if you want to return to your home country during the validity of your pass, then go off travelling again.
-Although as you only get 2 inbound/outbound days, you'll need to buy regular tickets to get you out of the country & back on your second trip.
+Although as you only get 2 inbound/outbound days, you'd need to buy regular tickets to get you out of the country & back on your second trip.

 -